DRAFT: Constitution of the Kingdom of Union Jacks

 8. All Citizens have the right to a fair trial heard by a presiding Judge and a Jury consisting of neutral parties.

-1. All Citizens accused of committing an offense are to be presumed to be innocent unless they are proven to be guilty.
+1. All Citizens accused of committing an offence are to be presumed to be innocent unless they are proven to be guilty.

 2. All Citizens, upon being arrested must have their rights as outlined in 8.2.1 read to them.